About us

 HRH Princess Alexandra

-Lady Rose Cholmondeley (president of the Chopin Society) with Sir Nicolas Fenn (Marie Curie Cancer Care), Sir Bernard Lovell (the Society's patron) and HRH Princess Alexandra.
+Lady Rose Cholmondeley, with Sir Nicolas Fenn, Sir Bernard Lovell, and HRH Princess Alexandra

 Home | Recitals | About us | Join the Society | Fryderyk Chopin | Contact | Sitemap